zasdaym/cka/README.md

 - Create two deployments `blue` and `green` with image `mendhak/http-https-echo:31`.
 - The deployment should be accessible on `loadbalance.com` with 80:20 balancing between blue and green.
 Use HTTPRoute to achieve this.
-- Run `curl --connect-to ::$WORKER_IP:30180 loadbalance.com` multiple times to check the result.
+- Run `curl -s --connect-to ::$WORKER_IP:30180 loadbalance.com | grep hostname` multiple times to check the result.

 ## Network Policy